-Littratice exams Yes No
+Entrance exams Yes No

-C8A Does your institution make use of scores in admission decisions for applicants? y X
+C8A Does your institution make use of SAT, ACT, or SA T Subject Test 1

+scores in admission decisions for first-time, first-year ır, degree-seeking X

+applicants?

-C8A If yes, place check marks in the a admission for Fall 2011 . ppropriate boxes below to reflect yo our institution's polici es for use in
+C8A A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

+admission for Fall 2012.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Submitted

-C8A SAT or ACT Х
+С8Д SAT or ACT X

-C8A ACT only X X
+ACT only Х X †

-C8A SAT only Х
+SAT only X †

 SAT and SAT Subject Tests or

-ACT Χ
+00/1 ACT Χ

 C8A SAT Subject Tests only Х

-, ,

-If your institution will make use of for Fall 2010 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the foll
+C8B C8B If your institution will make use of for Fall 2012, please indicate whi in the admissions process): ACT with Writing Component rec ACT with Writing component reco ch ONE of the follouired ommended

-ACT with Writing component reco
+COC Places indicate how your instituti on will use the CA T or ACT writing or ampapanti ahaak a Il that apply:

-C8C Please indicate how your instituti on will use the SA AT or ACT writing of SAT essay ll that apply: ACT essay ٦
+C8C Please indicate how your instituti on will use the SA TOTACT WITHING CO SAT essay ACT essay 1

-For admission · • 1
+For admission SATESSAY ACTESSAY

-C8C For placement
+For placement 1

+•

-For advising
+For advising 4

-· · -

 In place of an application essay

-CaC As a validity check on the
+C8C As a validity check on the applica tion essay

-application essay

-C8C No college policy as of now
+No college policy as of now

-Not using essay component ]
+C8C Not using essay component

-C8D In addition, does your institution use applicants' te st scores for acad emic advising?
+COD In addition, does your institution uco applicantal tos et aggress for goods mio advising?

-C8D Yes No 7
+C8D In addition, does your institution Yes No

-- X 110 -

-.l
+COD X INO

+ı

-C8F Latest date by which SAT or ACT scores must be r eceived for fall- N/A
+C8E Latest date by which SAT or ACT scores must be re eceived for fall- N/A

-Latest date by which SAT Subjec
+Latest date by which SAT Subject

 fall-term admission N/A

+II.

-C8F C8F If necessary, use this space to cla arify your test polic cies (e.g., if tests a are recommended fo r some students,
+C8F C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, see F

-C8G Please indicate which tests your insti tution uses for place ement (e.g., state tes sts):
+CSG Please indicate which tests your instit tution uses for place ment (e.a. state test s).

-C8G SAT
+C8G · · · · · · · · · · · · · · · · · · · Lamon addo for place ~,. [

 C8G X

-SAT Subject Tests ^ 1
+SAT Subject Tests

-C8G 1
+C8G

--

-CLEP COMPACC 4
+CLEP 00112:00

-Institutional Exam COMPASS 1 1
+Institutional Exam COMPASS

-CØG State Exam (specify):
+C8G State Exam (specify):